benblack769/GraphOptimizer/README.md

 * Optimization should take no longer than O(N*log(N)) asymptotic time, where N is the computation time for a single run.
 Should also be reasonably fast, and preferably be multi-threaded.
 * Make new backends relatively easy to implement.
 A contributor should not have to have a deep understanding of the core algorithms to add a backend.
 * Support frontends for the most common scientific computation languages, including python and c++.
 Make frontends easy to add for new languages.

-## Current status(personal research project)

-#### Notice:

-The code is organized for maximum flexibility, and development speed for myself, not ease of contributions or serious usage as a library.
-However, with some minor refactoring, it should be easily convertible to a reasonable project.

-### Python frontend

-The python interface, although not robust, has been carefully crafted for maximum exposure to the underlying implementation for maximum performance, while also being as usable and clean as possible.

-Inputs and outputs are lists, making the memory and copy overhead completely unbearable.

-### C++ Backend (with C interface)

-Currently does no more than a full loop unroll of the entire kernel, which is hideously slow.
-Better implementation coming soon.

 ## Contact